OrdnanceSurvey/OS-Open-Greenspace-stylesheets/Geopackage stylesheets (Pre April 2023)/ESRI stylesheets (LYR)/README.md

 These are LYR files for OS Open Greenspace in Geopackage format for use in ESRI ArcGIS.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied in geopackage format, downloaded prior to April 2023*

 ## Quick start guide